SRGSSR/rts-development-guidelines/README.md

 - [Code of Conduct Guide](docs/guides/CODE_OF_CONDUCT_GUIDE.md): Provide guidelines to ensure everyone can safely contribute.
 - [License Guide](docs/guides/LICENSE_GUIDE.md): Pick an appropriate license.

+> [!TIP]
+> GitHub [Community Standards](https://opensource.guide/) are a great source of information and best practices.
+You can check that your project follows these standards at any time by checking _Community Standards_ under the _Insights_ section.

 ## Contributing

 We welcome contributions from everyone.
 To get started, please read our [Contribution Guidelines](docs/CONTRIBUTING.md).
 Feel free to open issues, submit pull requests, or share your ideas.